Advice for students on viewing and reserving a property, paying deposits and rent, moving in and reporting maintenance issues.

 What do we do when we find somewhere we like?

 When you find a place you like, let us know and we’ll reserve it for you.
-Everyone in your group will need to pay an application fee of £50.00 per person, which is non refundable.
+It's free to reserve a property and we don't charge an application fee!

 For more details see our Tenancy Fee's Information.